e-clearing-net/OCHP/OCHP.md

 ### PermissionsType *enum*

-RoamingAuthorisationInfo is extended by the attribute permissions.
+RoamingAuthorisationInfo class is extended by the attribute permissions.
 The PermissionsType (enum) can be set to multiple options.
 Feature will help EMPs to have better structured and organized customer portfolio.

  Value       	|  Description
 :------------	|:-------------